CFGer/frontend-curriculum/01_HTML/README.md

 * You have gone through the lesson README and know what you need to cover
 * The `lesson/starter-code` is zipped and ready to be sent out
-* The `recap exercise/starter-code` is zipped and ready to be sent out
+* The `exercise/starter-code` is zipped and ready to be sent out
-* The homework brief is ready to be sent out
+* The `homework/starter-code` is zipped and ready to be sent out
 * You have your desktop space set up and ready to share

 ### Intro

+* Make all the students feel welcome
-* Homework review and Recap
+* Explain the curriculum and CFG's expectations
+* Set some ground rules about things like:
+  * Asking for help both in and out of class
+  * Interupting / disrupting
+  * Tardiness
 * Outline the lesson plan and session outcomes
-* Intro slides about current topic

 ### Code along